 What Activities Require Approval in the RPA?

 Except for the minor activities described in the previous section, most activities in the RPA require some level of County review and approval.
 In general, development is allowed in an RPA as long as the overall developed area does not increase or extend further into the RPA.

 Replacing a Structure

 Activities such as replacing an existing deck in the RPA or installing a new fence in the RPA, although considered allowable, must be approved by the County.

-Creating a new structure or paved area in the RPA, such as building a retaining wall, an addition to your home, or a new home, generally will require an exception request.
+Creating a new structure or paved area in the RPA, such as building a retaining wall, an addition to your home, or a new home, generally will require an exception request reviewed by the Chesapeake Bay Ordinance Review Committee.
 In all cases, the County will review the proposed RPA activity to ensure that water quality is protected.

 The removal of mature trees with a diameter of 3 inches or greater requires County review and approval.

 Permitting and Construction Resources

 - Tree Protection and Planting Standards (revised 5/1/15)